 Public pool registration

 All public pools and spas in Eurobodalla Shire need to be registered with Council and the NSW Government.
-Registration is easy - simply complete the following form and return it to Council:
+Register by:

-If you complete and lodge the notification form above, registration is free.
+If you complete and lodge this notification form, registration is free.

-This notification requirement is necessary as Council must maintain a register of all public swimming pools and spa pools located in Eurobodalla Shire.
+This notification is necessary because Council must maintain a register of all public swimming pools and spa pools located in Eurobodalla Shire.

 Council's inspection program

 Council's Public and Environmental Health Officers are responsible for the inspection of public swimming pools and spa pools in Eurobodalla Shire.
 The inspections are undertaken annually to determine compliance with legislative requirements and prevent transmission of disease and bacteria.

 Due to the potential public health risks from pools and spas, it is necessary for public pool operators to adhere to certain requirements relating to: temperature; disinfection systems; disinfection concentrations; pH level; alkalinity; testing and record keeping.
 These operating requirements are addressed as part of Council's swimming pool inspection program to ensure compliance with Schedule 1 - Requirements for public swimming pools and spa pools of the Regulation.